hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 8: Deleting a file command
+task 9: command that deletes a directory